-A portion of the project will replace the bridge over Black Creek west of the Manchester Rd. and Hanley Rd. intersection.
-At this point, there will be roadway construction impacts; the exact impacts have not yet been determined.
+A portion of the project will replace the bridge over Black Creek west of the Manchester Road and Hanley Road intersection.

 More than 70% of the $4.8 million tunnel is being funded through grants from MoDOT, Great Rivers Greenway and the East-West Gateway Council of Governments.